Tollense valley battlefield: Significance

 The overseeing State Archaeologist Detlef Jantzen claims this is the oldest archaeologically verifiable battlefield in Europe and one of the 50 most important find sites worldwide.
 He also said: "The Tollense site has a dimension that nobody would have deemed possible for our region."
 The discovery of the battlefield forced archeologists to rethink their views on warfare in the Bronze Age, as evidence of such warfare had been scant prior.
 Although historical accounts from the Near East and Ancient Greece had described epic battles, archaeological evidence corroborating these accounts had been scant.
 In regions of Bronze Age Europe where there was a lack of even such accounts, the only pieces of evidence archaeologists had to go by were weapons in ceremonial graves and a handful of mass graves with signs of violence such as decapitations and arrowheads embedded in bones.
 Archaeologists had previously believed that combat in the Bronze Age was rare and saw the weapons in ceremonial graves as prestige objects or symbols of power rather than war weapons.
 According to Svend Hansen of the German Archaeological Institute, "for a long time we didn't really believe in war in prehistory".
 He stated that "we had considered scenarios of raids, with small groups of young men killing and stealing food, but to imagine such a big battle with thousands of people is very surprising."
 Helle Vandkilde, an archeologist at Aarhus University commented "Most people thought ancient society was peaceful, and that Bronze Age males were concerned with trading and so on ...
 Very few talked about warfare."

 A group of 5,000 combatants implies that they had been gathered, organised, fed, briefed, and led into battle.
 According to the researchers at the site, this would have been an astounding feat for the time, probably enabled by a central government.
 This would mean that socio-political development in Central Europe was more advanced and more bellicose than previously assumed, roughly at a time when Egypt and the Hittites concluded their famous peace treaty.
 "The well-preserved bones and artifacts add detail to this picture of Bronze Age sophistication, pointing to the existence of a trained warrior class and suggesting that people from across Europe joined the bloody fray."

-According to archaeologist Kristian Kristiansen, the battle would have taken place during an era of significant upheaval from the Mediterranean to the Baltic.
+According to archaeologist Kristian Kristiansen, the Tollense battle would have taken place during an era of significant upheaval from the Mediterranean to the Baltic.
 At around this time, the Mycenean civilization of ancient Greece collapsed, while the Sea Peoples who had devastated the Hittites were defeated in ancient Egypt.
 The transformation in the Eastern Mediterranean has been labeled the Late Bronze Age Collapse and has received increased scholarly interest in the 21st century with even some non-academic attention to the topic, notably through books like 1177 B.C.: The Year Civilization Collapsed by archeologist Eric H. Cline.
 Not long after the battle at Tollense valley, the individual scattered farmsteads of northern Europe were replaced by concentrated and heavily fortified settlements.